ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 So we cannot apply a preset way of working to a new team or a familiar team working on a new project.

 ### Three principles for creating High Performance Teams
-1) Can your team learn to work better together?
+1. Can your team learn to work better together?
 With a fixed mindset you believe that talent is fixed.
 However, with a growth mindset, you believe that anyone can improve with practice and persistence.
 See the value of continuous learning.
 These teams were more successful in the past and tend to perform much better.
 They challenge each other and learn together.
 This can actually be developer.
-Each team has the potential to improve.
+Each team has the potential to improve. <br />

-2) What new ways of working can you create together?
+2. What new ways of working can you create together?
 Apply a design approach and a design mindset.
-Design a way of working that works for that team!
+Design a way of working that works for that team! <br />

-3) How will you and your team start to work differently?
+3. How will you and your team start to work differently?
 Behaviour change and building new team habits.
 What team habits, what rituals can we create to help our teams work better together?

 ### Two factors for designing effective teams